 Average application of guano is 2 - 3 pounds per 100 sq. ft. of vegetable garden, preferably broadcast before planting.
 Till or dig the soil to a depth of 4 to 8 inches (10-20 cm) and water well.

 For established Plants, side dress anytime during the growing season.
-The amount will depend greatly on the type of vegetable and guano being used, work into the soil gently and water well.
+The amount will depend greatly on the type of vegetable and guano being used.
+Follow the directions on the packet.
+Work into the soil gently and water well.